 Missing deadlines may cause great revenue losses to clients.
 For example, an advisor missed the deadline of providing the due diligence report to a private equity investor.
 It led to the investor failing to make the bid.
-The E&O insurance can cover the lawsuit made by the investor.
+The E&O insurance would cover the lawsuit costs if the investor sued.

 What Does E&O Insurance Not Cover?

 The claims out of the scope of E&O insurance include customer injuries, employee injuries, contingent bodily injuries, employee discrimination claims, as well as damage to business property or customer property.
 The claims are covered by other types of insurance policies for professionals.